TheEngineRoom-UniGe/OWLOOP/README.md

 But, the usage of the classic OWL-API leaves your project with lots of boilerplate code.
 Therefore, the **OWLOOP-API** (built on top of OWL-API), reduces boilerplate code by enabling interaction with 'OWL entities' (i.e, Concept (also known as Class), Individual, Object property and Data property) as objects within the OOP paradigm.
 These objects are termed as Descriptors (i.e., ClassDescriptor, IndividualDescriptor, ObjectPropertyDescriptor and DataPropertyDescriptor).
 By using descriptor(s), OWLOOP synchronizes axioms (OWL2-DL axioms) between the OOP paradigm (your application's code) and the OWL paradigm (OWL ontology XML/RDF file(s)).

 ## Table of Contents
-1. Reference to the publication
-2. Getting Started with OWLOOP
+1. Getting Started with OWLOOP
-3. Quick overview
+2. Quick overview
-4. Wiki documentation
+3. Wiki documentation
-5. Dependencies
+4. Dependencies
-6. Developers' message
+5. Developers' message
-7. License
+6. License

-## 1. Reference to the Publication
+7. Reference to the publication

-... *will be updated soon* ...

-## 2. Getting Started with OWLOOP
+## 1. Getting Started with OWLOOP

 ### Prerequisites for your Operating System.